lstebner/godot-state-machine/README.md

 }
 ```

 If you're using an enum, the keys in this object should be the enum values.
-The state machine class does not care if you just use strings, your own integers, but it's more error prone to do this compared to using the enum approach.
+The state machine class does not care if you just use strings, or your own integers, but it's more error prone to do this compared to using the enum approach.

 The "next_state" key in the object must be one of the other state_ids; this property indicates what state to transition to next when this current one completes.
 This can be omitted if the state does not transition to any other state.
 This would be common with states like "death" where the node is cleared immediately after entering the state.

-The "state_class" is a class to instance for use when this state is active.
+The "state_class" is a class reference to instance for use when this state becomes active.
 You won't typically use the base `State` class directly since it is just an interface, but instead use an extension of it that implements the specific state behavior needed.
 More information about how to use this is available in the "State class" section below.

 If there are multiple states that are available as the "next state", use the key "transitions" instead.
-The value would be an object where the key is the "name" you want to give the transition, and the value is the state_id to transition to.
+The value would be an object where the key is the "name" you use to reference the transition, and the value is the state_id to transition to.
 This is shown in some of the examples below.

 Here's the same states from the manual transitions example being configured for automated transitions.